Basic Philosophy / Characteristics of TUT

 Upgraded and refocused as a new, future-oriented education and research organization fit to respond to societal and industrial changes in the era of globalization

 The Faculty of Engineering and the Graduate School of Engineering were reorganized in academic year 2010 around the two pillars of cutting-edge technology fields that can support key industries and those that can support sustainable social development.
-Furthermore, TUT established the Institute of Liberal Arts and Science to incorporate liberal arts education so that the university can train engineers who not only are highly specialized, but also have a broad perspective and can flexibly respond to social changes.
+Furthermore, TUT established the Institute of Liberal Arts and Science to incorporate liberal arts education so that TUT can train engineers who not only are highly specialized, but also have a broad perspective and can flexibly respond to social changes.

 Distinctive education (Spiral-up curriculum, Mandatory internships)